kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes/Generating Links with Navi.md

 > 🖇️ Children (%%navi-cc%%)
 > %%navi-c%%

-# Writing Links with Navi
+# Generating Links with Navi

 ## Summary
 How to run `--write` and what it updates.